 Leaving a Child Unattended in a Vehicle Can Be a Misdemeanor or Felony

-A child might be left alone and unattended in a vehicle intentionally or by accident.
-It can be hard to comprehend how such a mistake can be made, but young children are sometimes forgotten.
+A child might be left alone and unattended in a vehicle intentionally or accidentally.
+It can be hard to comprehend how parents make such mistakes, but young children are sometimes forgotten.

-It is illegal to leave a child unattended in a vehicle by accident or intentionally.
+It is illegal to leave a child unattended by accident or intentionally in a vehicle.

 Any parent or grandparent of a young child has encountered a situation where the child is sleeping when you arrive at a store or other location.
-When the stop is going to be brief, there might be some reluctance to waking the child, and that is understandable.
-However, it is a violation of criminal law to intentionally leave an unattended child in a vehicle if there is an unreasonable risk of harm or injury.
+When the stop is going to be brief, there might be some reluctance to wake the child, which is understandable.
+Intentionally leaving a child unattended in a vehicle is a crime if there is an unreasonable risk of harm or injury.
 “Unattended” means alone or without the supervision of an individual 13 years of age or older.

-Leaving a child accidentally, if there is an injury or death, may constitute a different crime, such as child abuse or manslaughter.
+Leaving a child accidentally may constitute a different crime, such as child abuse or manslaughter, if there is an injury or death.
 The criminal statute is entitled, “Leaving child unattended in vehicle; prohibition; violation; definitions.”

-A child, for purposes of this law, is an individual who is less than six (6) years of age.
+For purposes of this law, a child is a person who is less than six (6) years of age.

 What is an unreasonable risk of harm or injury?

-Michigan law does not clearly define an unreasonable risk.
-Because “unreasonable” is not defined in the statute.
-When a law does not define a term, the court will generally look to the ordinary dictionary definition.
+Michigan law does not clearly define an unreasonable risk relative to Leaving a Child Unattended in a Vehicle charges.
+Because “unreasonable” is not defined in the statute, the court will generally look to the common dictionary definition when the law does not define a term.
 In People v.
 Lawhorn, for example, the court found that “reasonable” means:

 Fair, proper, just, moderate, and suitable under the circumstances.
 Fit and appropriate to the end in view.
 Having the faculty of reason; rational; governed by reason; under the influence of reason; agreeable to reason.
 Thinking, speaking, or acting according to the dictates of reason.
 Not immoderate or excessive, being synonymous with rational, honest, equitable, fair, suitable, moderate, tolerable.

 “Unreasonable” would likely be anything other than “reasonable.”
-In other words, a court would consider intentionally leaving an unattended child in a car “unreasonable” if that decision was improper, unjust, excessive, and unsuitable, or irrational.
+In other words, a court would consider intentionally leaving an unattended child in a vehicle “unreasonable” if that decision was improper, unjust, excessive, unsuitable, or irrational.